We’re looking for outstanding graduates, who are creative, innovative, self-motivated and have a passion for the mission of our charity.

 Who are we looking for?

-You will need to have completed an undergraduate degree (or equivalent) to a 2.1 or higher within the past five years and have some paid or voluntary experience working with children and young people, be ambitious to progress within our charity, have excellent written and verbal communication skills, and have passion and enthusiasm for the mission of our charity.
+You will need to have completed an undergraduate degree (or equivalent) to a 2.1 or higher within the past five years, or expect to achieve a 2:1 or higher by August 2014.
+You will also need some paid or voluntary experience working with children and young people, be ambitious to progress within our charity, have excellent written and verbal communication skills, and have passion and enthusiasm for the mission of our charity.

 These are graduate-entry posts, ideal for people seeking to gain a broad range of experience in the charity and education sectors.
 We seek to provide future career opportunities for our employees and as our charity grows there will be clear prospects for Graduate Trainee Education Workers to seek promotion to Senior Education Worker or Team/Centre Leader posts.